ntua-el20441/Task-Management-System/README.md

 # Welcome to the Task Management System

+**This project was developed as part of a university project for the Multimedia Technologies course.**

 The **Task Management System** is a powerful and intuitive Java application designed to streamline your task organization.
-With features like task categorization, reminders, priorities, and status tracking, this tool makes managing your daily responsibilities a breeze.
+With features like task categorization, reminders, priorities, and status tracking, this tool helps you managing your daily responsibilities.

 ---